cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016/readme.md

 	* Display of the station depends on currently selected route
 	* Graphic design of the placards leaves a lot to be desired
 * Nearby places placards hidden by default
-	* Can be made visible with checking the 'Nearby okaces' checkbox in the 'Terrain Settings' menu
+	* Can be made visible with checking the 'Nearby places' check box in the 'Terrain Settings' menu

 ### 2016-10-05 ~ R11